Stream in Java represents sequential flow (or unbroken flow) of data from one place to another place.

 4. Close the output stream once writing data is completed.
 From Java 7 onwards, we can use a try-with-resources block to close the output stream automatically.

 In the next tutorial, we will learn stream classes in Java such as Byte stream classes and Character stream classes.
+Please inform our team through email if you find anything incorrect in this tutorial.
+Your email will be precious to us.

 Thanks for reading!!!